Manor Park, Aldershot: History

 The 63 acre Manor Park was purchased by the Aldershot Urban District Council in 1919.
 The park is close to the site of the old village of Aldershot with a history dating back to Anglo-Saxon times.
 On the park's perimeter is the original village green and the old parish church of St Michael the Archangel.

 The impressive red-bricked three-storey building Manor House located in the park was built in 1670 and was occupied by the Tichborne family, who had previously occupied an older manor house in Aldershot Park.
 Another mansion had been built in 1629 as a sub-manor by the senior branch of the Tichborne family, later used as the Aldershot Workhouse.

 After being sold by the Tichbornes the manor house was home to three generations of the Newcome family, starting with Captain George Newcome, Aldershot’s first magistrate, who bought the estate in 1847.
 It was his descendant, Captain Newcome RN, who sold the park and manor house to Aldershot Urban District Council in 1919.

 For some years the building served as the Register Office for Aldershot; among those who married here was Violette Szabo GC who married the Free French soldier Étienne Szabo at Aldershot Register Office on 21 August 1940 after a whirlwind 42-day romance.
 Here too, in 1942, the New Zealand nuclear scientist Clifford Dalton married the scientist and author Catherine Graves (daughter of the writer Robert Graves).
 It was made a Grade II listed building in 1963 and is now private offices.

 Running across the park is a long path bordered by mature trees.
 Known as The Major’s Walk, it was planted by Major Newcome, one of the last owners of the Manor, with a variety of trees some of which he brought back from his military service abroad.
 The fenced duck pond is fed by a natural spring.

 Tragedy in the park

 Ada Field

 Here on August Bank Holiday in 1922 during a crowded Firemen's Fete was murdered Miss Ada Field, aged 29, a bank clerk who for a time had been engaged to William George Warren, aged 23, a clerk in the same bank.
-They separated, however, and Miss Field then became engaged to Mr Fredrick Reimers.
+They separated, however, and Miss Field then became engaged to Aldershot-born Mr Fredrick Carl Reimers (1898-1978).

 A week before their planned wedding in the nearby parish church the couple were seated in the reserved enclosure in Manor Park when Warren, who was seated behind her, shot Miss Field through the back, the bullet entering her spine and coming out beneath her chin.
 Warren then shot himself.